Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 Willow Creek Apartments

-During the 2020-2021 school year, the University is leasing several apartments at the Willow Creek Apartments to serve as residential student housing.
-The apartments have smoke detectors.
-There are fire extinguishers in the units and in common areas.
+During the 2020-2021 school year, the University leased several apartments at the Willow Creek Apartments to serve as residential student housing.
+The apartments had smoke detectors.
+There were fire extinguishers in the units and in common areas.
 The evacuation system annunciates in the units and is tested monthly.
 The fire system is monitored by a U.L.
 List central station.

 The Village, Thumb Butte Complex, Thumb Butte Apartments (T1), Thumb Butte Apartment Suites (T2) and Willow Creek Apartments are equipped with fire sprinkler systems.
 The sprinkler heads are heat and touch sensitive.
 Do not hang, touch or disrupt the sprinkler heads at any time.
 If a sprinkler head is activated due to negligence, the resident(s) in the room will be held accountable for damage costs.
 If the sprinkler head is activated in a common area due to negligence, the residents of the building will be held accountable for damages unless the person who activated the sprinkler head is identified.
 Sprinkler system discharge can result in thousands of dollars in damages plus personal property loss.